hikogui/hikogui/docs/CONTRIBUTING.md

 c:\tools\vcpkg> vcpkg integrate install --feature-flags=manifests
 ```

-To clone ttauri:
+To clone hikogui:

 ```
-c:\Users\Tjienta\Projects> git clone https://github.com/ttauri-project/ttauri
+c:\Users\Tjienta\Projects> git clone https://github.com/hikogui/hikogui
 ```

 #### Visual Studio 2019

-You can open ttauri directly in Visual Studio using the
+You can open hikogui directly in Visual Studio using the
 "[open folder](https://docs.microsoft.com/en-us/cpp/build/open-folder-projects-cpp?view=msvc-160)" method.

 Since it is a large project you may have to wait a minute before Visual Studio is finished with fully loading the project.